surister/queryzen/README.md

 - Monitor individual query executions and analyze metrics.
 - Version your SQL queries, build and test queries without affecting production.
 - Create materialized views for SQL databases that do not support them.

+Feature Overview:
+    * Create, get and delete Zens in different collections and run them in different Databases.
+    * Automatically version queries, name and safely parametrize queries with special functions.
+    * High level of Coverage and Tests.
+    * Track, save and analyze statistics of your queries over time and versions.
+    * Everything is dockerized for easy development and deployment.

 ## Quick example using our python library.